ProcStack/pxlDataManager/README.md

 <hr>

 File organization & managment for training purposes may get into the 10's-100's of thousands.
 Yeilding the need for this toolkit.
-<br> Easy indexing, `Project`-ifying of source material, and quick image alterations in lieu of running AI generations.
+<br>&nbsp;&nbsp;Easy indexing, `Project`-ifying of source material, and quick image alterations in lieu of running AI generations.

 Since there are many popular AI systems currently in existance, my aim is to cater to their pipelines.
-Thus Textural Inversion and HyperNet training tool outputs organized for AUTOMATIC1111 WebUI.
+<br>&nbsp;&nbsp;Thus Textural Inversion and HyperNet training tool outputs organized for AUTOMATIC1111 WebUI.
-<br>Pre-processed ControlNet outputs with direct injections into existing neural networks.
-Being, you can adjust your ControlNet input images before running any model generations.
+<br>&nbsp;&nbsp;Pre-processed ControlNet outputs with direct injections into existing neural networks.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;Being, you can adjust your ControlNet input images before running any model generations.

 All ControlNet scripts being added currently are designed to be a pre-process system, prior to using any AI toolkit which utilizes ControlNet in their pipeline.
-Such as `sd-webui-controlnet` for `AUTOMATIC1111`'s webui project.
+<br>&nbsp;&nbsp;*Such as `sd-webui-controlnet` for `AUTOMATIC1111`'s webui project*
-<br>I'll add any branches or requirements for any A1111 webui extension to this repo itself.
+<br>&nbsp;&nbsp;I'll add any branches or requirements for any A1111 webui extension to this repo itself.
-<br>Mostly for retaining the breadcrumb trail of required repos for functionality of those extention scripts.
+<br>&nbsp;&nbsp;Mostly for retaining the breadcrumb trail of required repos for functionality of those extention scripts.
-<br>*(To be added soon)*
+<br>&nbsp;&nbsp;&nbsp;&nbsp;*(To be added soon)*

 ## Notes of Warning